 In 2018, Team Deltek once again participated in the Leukemia & Lymphoma Society's (LLS) Light the Night Walk, continuing our support for this organization's important work.
 Deltek employees joined Light the Night Walks throughout the U.S. and Canada to raise funds and awareness for LLS – with results that we can be proud of.

-This fall, Team Deltek (pictured at right in Reston, Virginia) raised more than $55,000 in support of Light the Night!
+Team Deltek (pictured at left in Reston, Virginia) raised more than $55,000 in support of Light the Night!
 Deltek officially participated in Light the Night Walks in Reston, Virginia; Dallas, Texas; Medford, Massachusetts; Seattle, Washington; Portland, Oregon; and Ottawa, Canada.
 Over 150 employees directly fundraised, and more than 200 employees, family members, and friends walked in the various events across North America.

 We are proud that our employees' efforts will ultimately help LLS assist blood cancer patients and their families, support scientists, and advocate for increased government funding.
 The fight is constant, but together we can make a difference.